Tax credits for medical expenses, people with disabilities, and caregivers

 Refundable tax credits

-These types of credits reduce the amount of tax you owe and could result in a refund.
+The credit reduces the amount of tax you owe and could result in a refund.

 Canada Workers Benefit (CWB)

-Eligibility criteria: You may be eligible for the Canada Workers Benefit if you are a low-income individual or family who has earned income from employment or business during the tax year.
+Eligibility criteria: You may be eligible for the Canada Workers Benefit (CWB) if you are a low-income individual or family who has earned income from employment or business during the tax year.
 The CWB includes a basic amount and a disability supplement.
 You may be able to claim a CWB disability supplement if you are eligible for the Disability Tax Credit and you had income from work in the tax year.

 How to claim: Visit the CRA website to learn more about Line 45300: Canada workers benefit